inwonakng/homepage-old/data/blog/python-progress-bar.md

 ![](/static/images/python-progress-bar/rich-multi.png)

-Using `Progress`, we can dynamically create and remove tasks from the rendering session, keeping the progress bar always at the bottom of the screen.
+With `Progress`, we can dynamically create and remove tasks from the rendering session, keeping the progress bar always at the bottom of the screen.
 Note that unlike tqdm, you always have to specify the update amount in the `.update` calls.

-This allows us to keep the progress bars clean, even in multiprocessing scenarios.
+This allows us to keep the progress bars clean even in multiprocessing scenarios.
 Simply pass the `progress` object as one of the parameters to the target funciton, and you can create, update and delete the task from inside of each function.

 You can also customize the information displayed with the progress bar by playing with the column configuration, like the following: